BLCM/bl3cabinetsorter/static_pages/Contributing-to-BL3-ModCabinet.md

 they need to have an extension of `.bl3hotfix`.
 There are instructions for doing so [at the BLCMods Wiki](https://github.com/BLCM/BLCMods/wiki/Borderlands-3-Contribution).

+The cabinet now also supports indexing pakfile-only mods on here, though we are still working out what kind of limitations we might have for that kind of mod.
+To have a pakfile-only mod indexed here on the cabinet, use a `.bl3pakinfo` extension instead, and make sure to include the `@pakfile` tag to specify your pakfile.
+That way, the cabinet will list your pakfile properly without having any references to hotfix modding.

 Once you know how to do that, getting your mod in this wiki is easy: you just need to make sure that your mod file has the required `.bl3hotfix` file extension, and the appropriate comments up at the top of the file.
 Once the